Maryland Sports Betting Revenue Projections

 Looking at the recent successes of newer markets such as the aforementioned Virginia and Tennessee as well as Colorado and Michigan, Maryland can take in billions in sports betting handle each year.
 It’s also a huge plus that Maryland will allow wagers on in-state college teams.
 This means you can wager on the Maryland Terrapins and the Navy Midshipmen while within state lines.
 In other states, betting on local collegiate teams has proven very popular, especially during college football season or March Madness.

-The fact that online betting will be available from day one and remote registration is allowed should set up the Old Line State for a grand opening in September – just in time for the launch of the 2021-22 NFL season.
-The NFL is by far the most popular league to wager on in America, so Maryland lawmakers’ push to launch before the season should pay off in spades.
+The fact that online betting will be available from day one and remote registration is allowed should set up the Old Line State for a grand opening in fall 2021, which coincides with the 2021-22 NFL season.
+The NFL is by far the most popular league to wager on in America, so Maryland lawmakers’ push to launch during the season should pay off in spades.

 Maryland Revenue: Possible Challenges

 One thing to be conscious of when considering Maryland’s sports betting revenue is the level of competition from nearby markets.
 Maryland is surrounded by jurisdictions that all have some form of legal sports wagering.
 It will be the first market to launch under such circumstances, so it will be interesting to see what effect this may have.